abg/dbsake/docs/subcommands.rst

    Specify the path under which to create the sandbox.
 This defaults to ~/sandboxes/sandbox_$(date +%Y%m%d_%H%M%S)

-.. option:: -m, --mysql-source <source>
+.. option:: -m, --mysql-distribution <name>

    Specify the source for the mysql distribution.
 This can be one of:

-        * 'system' - use the local mysqld binaries already installed on the system
+        * system - use the local mysqld binaries already installed on the system
-        * mysql*.tar.gz - use an already downloaded MySQL binary tarball
+        * mysql*.tar.gz - path to a tarball distribution
         * <mysql-version> - if a mysql version is specified then an attempt is made to download a binary tarball from dev.mysql.com and otherwise is identical